-The MIDI Sync (OUT) section lets you set whether MIDI Clock, MIDI song position pointers (SPP), and/or MIDI timecode (MTC) should be transmitted to each MIDI destination.
-Similar to the MIDI Input offset value, a MIDI Clock Sample Offset can be set to fine tune each outgoing path separately.
-And a global setting for the MTC Rate can be set here as well.
+And similar to the MIDI Input offset value, a MIDI Out Clock Offset can be set to fine tune each outgoing path separately.
+And a global setting for the MTC Rate can be set here as well

 0.2.2.4.
 Shortcuts Settings